 What docs and downloads are included?

-The course comes with all of my smaller downloads and templates as well as my Guide on How to Get Clients and the marketing course.
+The course comes with all of my smaller downloads and templates as well as my Guide on How to Get Clients and the Ultimate Marketing course.
 It does NOT include the minute taking, WordPress, pricing or email marketing courses (or any legal contracts), but you do get exclusive discounts on all of them if you want to buy them later.

 I’ve heard the course comes with a Facebook group, can you tell me more about that?

 The private Facebook group is called the Rock Stars and is for trainees only.
 The group is a mix of both newbies and VAs who completed the course a long time ago and who are now at a really advanced stage.
 This is great because the newbies get the benefit of their advice and are inspired by their next-level mindset.